icssc/ZotMeet/README.md

    1. `cd ZotMeet`
    2. `pnpm install`
 3. Start the development server
-   1. `pnpm start` (run `pnpm start --host` if you want to access the server from other devices on your network)
+   1. `pnpm dev` (run `pnpm dev --host` if you want to access the server from other devices on your network)
 4. The app should be viewable at `localhost:3000` by default.
 Changes to the code will automatically update the page.
-If you ran `pnpm start --host`, you can access the app from other devices on your network at `host-ip:3000`.
+If you ran `pnpm dev --host`, you can access the app from other devices on your network at `host-ip:3000`.

 ### Local Database Setup